What is prostatitis?

 Treatment of prostatitis usually begins with antibiotics and possibly other medicines to relieve symptoms.
 If you begin to get better, you may have to continue taking antibiotics for 2 to 3 months.
 During this time, be sure to take the antibiotics as prescribed.
 If you do not begin to get better while taking medicines, your doctor may want you to have more tests.

-Chronic prostatitis is usually treated first with antibiotics based on the possibility that an infection was missed during testing.
+Chronic prostatitis is usually treated first with antibiotics based on the possibility that you have an infection that didn't show up during testing (false negative).
 But experts advise against long-term treatment with antibiotics unless an unusual bacterial infection is suspected.

 Medicines that may be used to treat chronic prostatitis include: